hluk/CopyQ/docs/writing-commands-and-adding-functionality.rst

 You can create new commands in Command dialog.
 To open the dialog
 either:

-- press default shortcut F6 or
+a.
+Press default shortcut F6.
-- select menu item "Commands/Global Shortcuts..." in "File" menu.
+b.
+Select menu item "Commands/Global Shortcuts..." in "File" menu.

 Command dialog contains:

-- list of custom commands on the left,
+- list of custom commands on the left
-- settings for currently selected command on the right,
+- settings for currently selected command on the right
-- command filter text field at the top,
+- command filter text field at the top
-- buttons to modify the command list (add, remove and move commands) at the top,
+- buttons to modify the command list (add, remove and move commands) at the top
-- buttons to save, load, copy and paste commands at the bottom.
+- buttons to save, load, copy and paste commands at the bottom

 Create New Command
 ~~~~~~~~~~~~~~~~~~